ROX INDEX IN PATIENTS WITH COVID-19 WHO USED HIGH FLOW THERAPY AND ELMO

 Downloads

-Riany de Sousa Sena, Universidade de Fortaleza
+Riany de Sousa Sena, University of Fortaleza

 Universidade de Fortaleza.
 Hospital São Jose (HSJ).